paarthenon/variant/docu/docs/book/matcher.md

 ## Matching Literals

 Just like match, matcher can be used on *any* valid string literal union.
 These can be generated simply with `catalog()` or may come from other libraries.
-For example, **Chakra-UI** provides a hook `useColorMode` hook.
+For example, **Chakra-UI** provides a hook `useColorMode`.

 ```ts
 const {colorMode} = useColorMode();